-As the blurry picture on my blogroll attests we made it to a festival this year.
+As the blurry picture of Seasick Steve on my blogroll attests we made it to a festival this year.
 Sitting in a field, eating random food washed down a pint of ale and listening to music with my friends is up there as a favourite thing to do.
 I have to say that the experience was a little more subdued than usual.
 I like to be down the front in the mosh pit.
 This year, I watched the proceedings from a socially distanced camp seat further back just so the lurgy couldn’t get me.

 I’m not a music radio fan as I’m not keen on having someone else’s playlist inflicted on me.
 This has its disadvantages.
 I’m way behind when it comes to finding out about artists that I actually might like.
 Somehow both ‘The Killers’ and ‘Stereophonics’ passed me by until recently and I’d only got a sniff of Radiohead.
 Hot Stuff is quite astounded about my lack of knowledge of recent music.
 By recent I mean from the mid nineties onwards!
 I rely on the recommendations of friends and family, chance encounters from the soundscape of life, the occasional trawl through Spotify and live gigs to expand my repertoire.
 There’s bound to be gaping holes.